TWO COMMON APPROACHES TO PAIN & LIFE

 WHEN YOU PUSH THROUGH PAIN, you come from the extreme end of the “Masculine Energy” spectrum as you are trying to do a task, fix a problem, ignore it or bully it into submission.
 It may work on some occasions, but it is not an efficient way to deal with your pain because it includes a disconnect with the guidance of your body intelligence and often, it creates more challenges sooner or later.
 This is a behavior that we inherited from the bodybuilders who started Modern Fitness.
+They assumed that muscle size and firmness was the source of physical strength.
 They assumed that more was always better.
 But IS MORE ALWAYS BETTER?

 The man in the picture above is very focused on accessing his strength.
 However, he is mainly relying on the strength of his arm and shoulder muscles while disconnecting from his whole body in different ways!
 As a result, he is totally straining and not accessing his whole-body strength which would be easier on his body and superior in its result all at the same time!

-WHEN YOU CATER TO YOUR PAIN, you come from the extreme end of the “Feminine Energy” spectrum as you are trying to avoid triggering the pain and going with the flow of your movement habits.
+WHEN YOU CATER TO YOUR PAIN, you come from the extreme end of the “Feminine Energy” spectrum.
+You are trying to avoid triggering the pain and you are going with the demands of your movement habits and your idea of comfort.
 As a result, you may be overusing or misusing your body unknowingly.
 Let’s say you hurt your right foot, so you avoid putting pressure on it by using a crutch.
 It makes sense.
 Not a problem in itself.
 However, CAN THIS CREATE OTHER ISSUES?

 As seen in the picture on the right, the man is overusing both his left leg and right shoulder.
 This creates excess tension in his compressed leg as well as his shoulder and upper back.
 It distorts his body alignment, the effect of which can be felt once he no longer uses the crutch, if not sooner.